4d/docs/website/translated_docs/es/code-editor/creating-using-macros.md

 ## Syntax of 4D macros

-4D macros are built using customized XML tags called "elements."
+Las macros 4D se crean utilizando etiquetas XML personalizadas llamadas "elementos"

 Some tags indicate the start and end of the definition (double tags of the type `<tag> </tag>`), others are replaced by insertion context values (`<tag/>`).